 Photoshop mockups are the best because of a special feature called the "smart object" which allows you to make your file into a template where you can easily put your design on an object and have it look right (perspective, roundness, light, shine), in seconds.
 You don't have to adjust every single new design you add, and you can automate saving it out in multiple ways all at once with scripts that are built right into Photoshop.
 It blows my mind.
 I LOVE the challenge of setting up systems to get things like this done for people.
 I don't want bad photography to scare your customers away.
 That's why I created a class to teach you how to do this all on your own!

-So I hope you will put your trust in me, and check out my blog, my videos, my free e-course, and my Photoshop Mockup Mastery class.
+So I hope you will put your trust in me, and check out my blog, my videos, my free e-course, and my Mockups for Makers online course.
 These skills will last you for many years to come.
 It's well worth the time and energy.

 Visit my resources page for links to awesome tools and goodies I can't live without!